Agriculture Loans

 At Consumers National Bank, we’re committed to locally-owned farms.
 We know farmers have specific needs, and we’re here to provide financing options.

-Through agricultural loans and farmer loan programs, we offer loans for farming operations, to pay for construction or new farm equipment and to acquire or refinance farmland.
+Through Consumers' agricultural loans and other cooperative farmer loan programs, we offer loans for farming operations, to pay for construction or new farm equipment and to acquire or refinance farmland.

 Sarah Grubbs, our agricultural loan specialist, has years of experience and is dedicated to helping you manage the financial side of your farming business.